 The "Meet the Engineer" trailer used a guitar piece suspiciously similar to a song called, oddly enough, "Someone Else's Song", by the group Wilco.
 When the song was added to the game as main menu music nearly unaltered from the trailer, it was quickly changed out for a Suspiciously Similar Song twice.

-Also, the credits music sounds very similar to the Star Wars theme.
+The credits music sounds very similar to the Star Wars theme.
 The version that appears on the official soundtrack makes it even more obvious: not only is it played by an orchestra, as opposed to the 8-bit style version in the game; but the track itself is called "Staff Wars: Episode I"

 Earlier versions of Eversion used music from the obscure Famicom game Cocoron for their title screen and first world.
 Version 1.7, however, uses tunes that are clearly suspiciously similar to the original Cocoron music.